-Geofencing marketing is one of the most prominent examples of location-based marketing, and it relies on several location-based technologies, such as GPS, WiFi, Bluetooth, and radio-frequency identification (RFID).
-With geofencing technology, it’s possible to reach your target audience by tracking their location within the geofence radius and enlarging your business’s customer base.
+Geofencing marketing stands as an example of one of the best geofencing marketing tools, and it relies on several location-based technologies, such as GPS, WiFi, Bluetooth, and radio-frequency identification (RFID).
+With geofencing tech, it’s possible to reach your target advertising audience by tracking their location within the geofence radius and enlarging your business’s customer base.

-Using these technologies mentioned above, you can accurately track the customers’ location to 1000 square feet.
-Thus, geofence marketing advertises to users close to your actual business location using some top-class location-based technologies.
+Using the above-mentioned technologies, you can accurately track the customers’ location to 1000 square feet.
+Thus, geofence marketing advertises to mobile users close to your business location using top-class location-based technologies.

 Why Do Businesses Need Geofencing Marketing?

-In Geofencing Marketing, users are detected within a fence based on their presence.
+In Geofencing Marketing, mobile app users are discerned within a geofence based on their presence.
 Customers who are in a specific area are attracted by this method.
-They may receive a mobile notification when they are at least 50 meters away from the location.
-Making geofencing exceptionally powerful for local business ads.
+They may receive a mobile notification at least 50 metres away from the location—making geofencing exceptionally powerful for local small business ads.

 1. Enhance Customer Loyalty

-If you want to survive in today’s world, gaining customer loyalty is non-negotiable.
-Earning new customers isn’t enough to achieve a competitive advantage.
+In today’s competitive business environment, solidifying customer loyalty through initiatives such as a rewards programme is paramount.
+Earning new clients isn’t enough to achieve a competitive advantage.
 It would be best if you also worked on retaining old customers and building a loyal customer base.

 2. Optimise Data

 One of the core parts of geofencing is data analytics, as the entire advertising strategy runs on data.
-You gather real-time data to keep your marketing campaign relevant and profitable.
+You gather real-time and immediate data to keep your geofencing campaigns active at the right time campaigns, relevant and profitable.
 It’s best to continuously optimise the collected data by monitoring ad views and customer visits to your business location.

-Not only that, but by optimising data, you can also keep on updating your geofencing marketing campaign.
-Say you’re not getting good customer responses to your business promotions; data optimisation will help identify the drawback.
-You might be targeting the wrong customer section or the wrong location, which you can resolve through geofencing digital advertising.
+Also, you can keep updating your geofencing marketing campaign by optimising data.
+Say you’re not getting good customer responses to your business promotions; data optimisation will help identify the drawbacks.
+You might target the wrong customer section or location, which you can resolve through geofencing digital advertising.

 3. Improve Customer Engagement

 For instance, you can send two mobile ads to the target customers, one about gift vouchers and the other highlighting available service discounts.
 Then, you can track customers’ response rates to these two geofencing ads.
-By analysing which ad generates better leads, you can boost your marketing campaign and improve customer engagement.
+Analysing which ad generates better leads can boost your marketing campaign and improve customer engagement.

 Another significant benefit of implementing geofence marketing is to gain a competitive advantage by intercepting target customers at the competitor’s location.
-You can add geofences to the competitors’ location and influence customers’ purchase behaviour by offering better business deals.
-You can influence the customers to visit your store instead of choosing the business rivals.
+You can place geofences around your competitor locations and influence customers’ purchase behaviour by offering better business deals.
+You can influence the customers to visit your competitor’s store instead of choosing the business rivals.

-This marketing tactic can also help determine which customers prefer to visit your competitors’ businesses.
+This marketing tactic can also help determine which local customers prefer to visit your competitors’ setups.
 So, you can set the geofence radius of the business accordingly to intercept more local customers and attract them to your services.
-In that way, you gain a significant competitive edge over your business rivals.
+That way, you gain a significant competitive edge over your business rivals.